Kasoro47/CodeHarbor/README.md

 ### Installing `kind`

-We chose `kind` (Kubernetes IN Docker) for creating our local Kubernetes cluster due to its simplicity and the minimal setup required.
+I chose `kind` (Kubernetes IN Docker) for creating the local Kubernetes cluster due to its simplicity and the minimal setup required.
 The installation steps are as follows:

 1. Download the `kind` binary suitable for our system architecture.
 For 64-bit Linux systems, the command is: